A guide to family history research using the major Victorian resources

 Shire of Wimmera, District of Horsham,1863-1940

 For detailed information on researching the history of your house please consult the Researching buildings & houses research guide.
-This guide describes how to research a building using the libraries collection of architectural drawings, maps, auction plans, newspapers and online resources.
+This guide describes how to research a building using the State Library's collection of architectural drawings, maps, auction plans, newspapers and online resources.